wostlund/FinalProj-Term1/README.md

 Final Project for my first term of APCS

-1-Project Description
+1-Project Description <b>
-2-Directions to compile/run
+2-Directions to compile/run<b>
-3-Directions to use it.
+3-Directions to use it.<b>

-CHEAT CODES:
+CHEAT CODES: <b>
-The 'i' key wins the game for you.
+The 'i' key wins the game for you. <b>
-The 'o' key will lose the game for you.
+The 'o' key will lose the game for you.<b>
-The 'p; key will increase your score.
+The 'p' key will increase your score.<b>
-The 'l' key will decrease your code.
+The 'l' key will decrease your code.<b>
-The Konami Code will find you cleaning bathrooms for the company as it stops game development in favor of pachinko machines.
-Just kidding, it doesn't do anything.
+The Konami Code will find you cleaning bathrooms for the company as it stops game development in favor of pachinko <b>
+machines.
+Just kidding, it doesn't do anything. <b>

 <style="font-size:200%;">Log:</style>